Race Day Readiness: Using Form to Peak Perfectly

 The Two-Week Taper Framework

-For most athletes targeting events from 10K to marathon distance, a 10 to 14 day taper strikes the best balance between shedding fatigue and preserving fitness.
-Here is how to structure it using TSB as your guide:
+For events from 10K to marathon distance, a 10 to 14 day taper strikes the best balance between shedding fatigue and preserving fitness (Bosquet et al., 2007; Thomas & Busso, 2005).

 Week 1 of Taper (Days 14 to 8 before race)

-• Your TSB should begin rising from its training baseline (typically around -10 to -25) toward zero
+• Form should begin rising from its training baseline, typically around -10 to -25, toward zero

-• Expect to feel slightly better each day, though the first few days of reduced volume can paradoxically feel worse as your body begins absorbing accumulated fatigue
+• The first few days of reduced volume can paradoxically feel worse as the body begins absorbing accumulated fatigue

 Week 2 of Taper (Days 7 to 1 before race)

-• Reduce volume by another 20 to 30 percent (total reduction now 50 to 60 percent from peak training)
+• Reduce volume by another 20 to 30 percent, bringing total reduction to 50 to 60 percent of peak training volume (Bosquet et al., 2007)

 • Include 2 to 3 short, sharp sessions with race-pace efforts to maintain neuromuscular sharpness

-• TSB should cross into positive territory by 3 to 5 days before the race
+• Form should cross into positive territory by 3 to 5 days before the race

 • Two days before the race, do a short opener workout: 15 to 20 minutes easy with 3 to 4 brief accelerations at race pace